 Browsing through old blogs, I found this seven-year-old blog (Dec 5, 2014) that seems to sum up my feelings today pretty well.
 Here, with some revisions, it is:

-I watch the Ferguson protests and feel very old, very frustrated, and very discouraged.
+I watch today’s protests and feel very old, very frustrated, and very discouraged.
 I watched the same explosions and protests in the 1950s, 1960s, and 1970s.
 The same explosion of despair and rage, the same fear and panic, the same, the same, the same.
 A lot has changed.
 Huge numbers of blacks have become accepted members of mainstream America and mainstream America has become multiracial.
 Everything has changed; nothing has changed.
 How can that be?

 And everyone blames government, which behaves very much as they do.
 The problem with democracy is that we get what we deserve.

 We need James Madison, who believed mankind is primarily selfish but can be made better by better systems.
-His maxim: power corrupts; division of power is essential, and it is his view that finally won out at the Constitutional Convention.
+His maxim: power corrupts; division of power is essential.
+It is his view that finally won out at the Constitutional Convention.
 He believed that when groups realize that it is in their own interest to listen to each other (really consider the merits of the other’s position), productive compromise can result.
-When liberals acknowledge the importance of economics, capitalists the need for ethics, the problems of distribution, and the rights of workers, when blacks let whites help change white attitudes and discover their own power within the system, and conservatives of all stripes acknowledge that success depends as much on justice as on work—then we can emerge from the rut of racial conflict to which all of the sealed off groups contribute.
+When liberals acknowledge the importance of economics, capitalists the need for ethics, the problems of distribution, and the rights of workers, we can reduce economic inequality.
+When blacks let whites help change white attitudes and discover their own power within the system, we can make progress toward racial justice.
+And when conservatives of all stripes acknowledge that success depends as much on justice as on work—then we can emerge from the rut of racial conflict to which all of the sealed off groups contribute.